FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 pilosa-fsck must be run on a backup.
 It must not be run on the directories where a live Pilosa system is serving queries.
 Instead, take a backup first.
-A backup is a set of N cluster-node directories that have been copied from your live system.
+A backup is a set of N Pilosa data directories that have been copied from your live system.
 They must all be visible and mounted on one filesystem together.